Juanvvc/handler-adapters/README.md

 - **Type 3486254 adapters**: compatible with `thing:3486254`
 - **Custom adapters**: Not compatible with `thing:3486254`, but you don't need adapters for 25mm bases

 None of these pieces need supports.
+This is way the adapters have a missing part on top.

 All these adapters are compatible with my bases.